 That’s why, at The Inheritance Experts, we commit to helping you in these circumstances.
 Moreover, we’re here to advise the steps to take for contesting a stepparent’s will.

 Consider the Circumstances Surrounding the Drawing Up of the Will

-This also applies if you suspect that the stepparent, despite being sound mind, faces undue influence from another during the writing of the will.
+This also applies if you suspect that the stepparent, despite being sound mind, faces undue influence from someone as they write the will.

-Where your legal rights are not as profound as blood relatives or direct children, you do have the legal right to contest the will of a step-parent if any of the following applies to you:
+Your legal rights aren’t as profound as blood relatives or direct children.
+But you can contest the will of a step-parent if any of the following applies to you.